 Water retention problems arise when fluid is not removed by the lymph system properly; it is retained in the body tissues where it causes swelling (edema).
 Water retention in the body is most common in the feet and legs, but it can occur in the hands, arms, abdominal cavity (ascites) and around the lungs (known as pulmonary edema).

 There are two main categories of water retention, generalized edema and localized edema.
 Generalized edema refers to swelling that occurs throughout the body while localized edema refers to the swelling in specific parts of the body.

 Water Retention and Weight Gain

-It is very common for even healthy adults to experience weight fluctuations due to water retention, which account for many day-to-day fluctuations on the scale.
-While most people can retain up to five pounds of "hidden" water weight within the natural fluid that surrounds cells, known as extra-cellular fluid, those who are overweight or suffer from obesity people may retain up to eight to ten pounds.
+It is very common for even healthy adults to experience weight fluctuations due to water retention, which accounts for many day-to-day fluctuations on the scale.
+While most people can retain up to five pounds of "hidden" water weight within the natural fluid that surrounds cells, known as extracellular fluid, those who are overweight or suffer from obesity people may retain up to eight to ten pounds.

 Water Retention and Menopause

 As women enter menopause, nearly 90% will gain weight from a shift in hormones.
 While most women expect to experience hot flashes, many are surprised by weight changes.
 However, some of this weight is just appearance-based due to water retention and bloating from decreased progesterone levels.
 While this isn’t fat-related weight gain, many women will notice a change in the way their clothes fit and experience the feeling of being heavier.

 However, even the weight unrelated to water retention is not necessarily unhealthy per se, as it helps prepare the body against osteoporosis and other illnesses.
 Try to focus on health and maintaining an active lifestyle and water retention and bloating will generally resolve itself within a few months.

 Water Retention and Hypertension